apacheignite/documentation/3rd-party-integration/load-tests.md

 3. Cassandra connection settings specified correctly in `org/apache/ignite/tests/cassandra/connection.properties` and `org/apache/ignite/tests/cassandra/credentials.properties` files.

-After that you can easily run load tests just executing appropriate shell script.
+After that you can easily run load tests just executing appropriate shell script:
+* **cassandra-load-tests.sh / cassandra-load-tests.bat** - shell scripts to run persistence load tests directly against Cassandra cluster.
+This test allows you to measure the performance of direct key/value persistence operations for your Cassandra cluster bypassing Ignite cluster.
+This could be rather useful, cause based on the test results you'll be able to select Cassandra cluster of appropriate capacity to be used as a persistence store for your Ignite cache.

+* **ignite-load-tests.sh / ignite-load-tests.bat** - shell scripts to run persistence load tests against Ignite cluster.
+This test allows you to measure the performance of key/value persistence operations for your Ignite cluster with a Cassandra cluster configured to be used as a persistence store.
+Based on the test results you'll be able to select Ignite cluster of appropriate capacity.